owenvoke/blade-fontawesome/README.md

 ## Usage

-Icons can be used a self-closing Blade components which will be compiled to SVG icons:
+Icons can be used as self-closing Blade components which will be compiled to SVG icons:

 ```blade
 <x-fas-cloud/>